 What are the risks involved?

 AFP–It is a protein produced by the fetus.
-The high level of protein indicate the defects in neural tube or abdomen of fetus.
+The high level of the protein indicates the defects in the neural tube or abdomen of the fetus.

-Estirol – It is an estrogen which comes from both the placenta and fetus.
-The baby will be at high risk of Down Syndrome if the estirol level is low.
+Estriol – It is an estrogen that comes from both the placenta and fetus.
+The baby will be at high risk of Down Syndrome if the estriol level is low.